1j01/audio-sponge/README.md

 ## What it does

-* Collects audio by searching SoundCloud, OpenGameArt, and/or the filesystem (TODO: more sources; Napster would be good, maybe Spotify.)
+* Collects audio by searching SoundCloud, OpenGameArt, and/or the filesystem (TODO: more sources, maybe Napster, maybe Spotify, maybe DuckDuckGo with `filetype:mp3` search parameter.)

 * Takes random samples from the audio it collects (TODO: Detect beats for percussion, detect pitch/harmonics for melody)